Linda McIntosh: Other Career Experience

 In 1999 and 2000, McIntosh was Marketing Director for Winnipeg's Portsmouth Retirement Residence during its construction, development and start up, ensuring that accommodation was appropriate for prospective clients' needs.

 From 2000-2003 McIntosh was president and owner of Roaming Buffalo Communications, a company specializing in speech-writing, brochure design, editing, communications consulting and the production of a magazine, {"The Roaming Buffalo Magazine"} highlighting Manitoba's people and places.

-McIntosh was on the local Board of Drectors for the federal Canadian Alliance Party of Canada Canadian Alliance prior to its merger with the Progressive Conservative Party of Canada in 2003.
+McIntosh was on the local Board of Directors for the federal Canadian Alliance Party of Canada Canadian Alliance prior to its merger with the Progressive Conservative Party of Canada in 2003.
 She was a strong supporter of the "Unite The Right" movement which led to that merger.
 She subsequently was elected to the local Board of Directors for the new Conservative Party of Canada.
 During the federal election of 2004 McIntosh campaigned for successful Conservative candidates Steven Fletcher and Joy Smith.

 McIntosh served as Constituency Assistant for M.P.
 Steven Fletcher from June 2004 to June 2005.